Module 11: Move-In & Move-Out Inspections in BC | LandlordPass.com

 Q7: Can I deduct from the deposit immediately?

 Only if the tenant agrees in writing to the deductions.
-Otherwise, you generally need proper consent or an order.
+Otherwise, you generally need an RTB order.

 Q8: What if I forget to provide the move-in copy within 7 days?

-Send it immediately anyway and keep proof.
-Late delivery weakens your deposit-claim position and may trigger extinguishment consequences depending on the facts.
+Send it immediately and keep proof.
+Late delivery can seriously weaken your position and trigger extinguishment risk depending on facts.

 Q9: Can inspections be on weekends?

 Yes.
-The key is mutual scheduling in good faith and compliance with the prescribed time window unless both agree otherwise.
+The key is good faith scheduling and compliance with the 8am–9pm window unless both agree otherwise.

 Q10: What if damage is hidden by furniture at move-in?

-Note “area blocked” on the move-in RTB-27.
-At move-out, inspect that exact area carefully and document differences.
+Write “area blocked” on RTB-27 at move-in.
+At move-out, inspect that area carefully and document differences.

 Q11: Can I use a video instead of RTB-27?

-No. Video supports the inspection, but RTB-27 (or a compliant form) is the required legal document.
+No. Video supports your evidence, but RTB-27 (or a compliant report) is the required legal inspection document.

 Q12: Does the tenant have to be present?

 They have the right to participate.
-If they do not participate after proper opportunities, the landlord may proceed without them as allowed by law.
+If they don’t participate after proper opportunities, you may proceed as allowed.

 Q14: Can I charge for light bulbs?